kubernetes-sigs/lwkd/README.md

 ## Contributing

 Every Monday, a new issue of LWKD will come out.
-At the same time, we will add a new week's blank newsletter to the appropriate "weeks" folder.
+At the same time, we will add a new week's blank newsletter to the future folder.
 Once that happens, we will start accepting pull requests to modify that week.

 If you don't feel like creating a pull request, or there's too many edit conflicts already, then add your item as an Issue.